pureconfig/pureconfig/docs/src/main/tut/add-support-for-complex-types.md

 }
 ```

-After we added this, PureConfig is able to load `Class1` and `Class2` from configuration.
+After we add this, PureConfig is able to load `Class1` and `Class2` from configuration.
 The second and final part of this method is to add the generic representation of `Identifiable`
-as sealed family of `Class1` and `Class2`, or coproduct of them if you want:
+as a sealed family of `Class1` and `Class2`, or coproduct of them if you want:

 ```tut:silent:book
 val class1w = Witness('Class1)